isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ###  What Is A Springfree Trampoline?

-A [Springfree Trampoline](https://en.wikipedia. org/wiki/Springfree_Trampoline) is simply a trampoline without springs.
+A [Springfree Trampoline](https://en.wikipedia.org/wiki/Springfree_Trampoline)is simply a trampoline without springs.
 These trampolines dont have springs in their construction, instead they are reinforced with fiberglass poles.
 Hence, they eliminate areas that can trap the toes or feet or those areas that can cause pinching.

-Developed by [Dr. Keith Vivian Alexander](https://en.wikipedia. org/wiki/Keith_Alexander_(engineer)), springfree trampolines have hidden frames.
+Developed by [Dr. Keith Vivian Alexander](https://en.wikipedia.org/wiki/Keith_Alexander_(engineer)),springfree trampolines have hidden frames.
 These frames have 3 layers of rust protection to prevent peeling.
 The frame is also located beneath the jumping surface.
 Hence, theres no way a jumper can hit it or fall on it.

 Dr. Keith Vivian created safe trampolines by eliminating all areas on a regular trampoline that cause injuries.
 Thus, he eliminated steel coil springs and the rigid perimeter frame to come with the safest trampolines of our time.